 Colorado Privacy Act (CPA)

 On June 8, the Colorado Legislature officially passed Senate Bill 21-190, the Colorado Privacy Act (CPA).
-The bill will now be sent to the desk of Colorado Governor Jared Polis for signature.
-If approved, the law would go into effect on July 1, 2023 and Colorado would become the third state – after California and Virginia – to enact comprehensive consumer data privacy legislation.
+Colorado Governor Jared Polis signed the bill on July 7, 2021.
+The law goes into effect on July 1, 2023 and Colorado becomes the third state – after California and Virginia – to enact comprehensive consumer data privacy legislation.

-The law would be enforced by the state’s attorney general and district attorneys.
+The law will be enforced by the state’s attorney general and district attorneys.

 Virginia Consumer Data Protection Act (VCDPA)